ncatlab/nlab-content/pages/6/4/7/1/1746/content.md

 =--
 =--

-By a **generlized cohomology theory** is usually meant a contravariant functor on a [[homotopy category]] satisfying all abstract properties of [[ordinary cohomology]], except possibly for the dimension axiom.
+By a **generalized cohomology theory** is usually meant a contravariant functor on a [[homotopy category]] satisfying all abstract properties of [[ordinary cohomology]], except possibly for the dimension axiom.
 For more on this see at

 * **[[generalized (Eilenberg-Steenrod) cohomology]]**.

   (and for the dual concept see at _[[generalized homology]]_).

-But there are more general generalizations of the concept of ordiary cohomology, too.
+But there are more general generalizations of the concept of ordinary cohomology, too.
 For instance there is also

 * [[nonabelian cohomology]]